 Univ. of New Mexico Undergraduate Pipeline Network

 With the mission of preparing and recruiting the next generation of research scientists and clinicians, the program hopes to expose students to the breadth of opportunities that exist within the fields of biomedical and community-based research.
 The summer research experience will run from May 28 through August 6, 2015.
 UPN students receive an academic fellowship (stipend) of up to $5000 for the summer.
-Click here for more information and to apply.
+Read more and apply.
 Application deadline: February 20, 2015.

 University of Pittsburgh Summer Research Fellowship

 The Department of Pharmacology and and Chemical Biology at the University of Pittsburgh invites your application to our Summer Undergraduate Research Program.
 Research fellows will perform guided, independent research, attend seminars, and present their data at a scientific forum.
 This program is an excellent opportunity for talented undergraduates considering a career in biomedical research.
-Click here for more information and to apply.
-Deadline: March 1, 2015.
+Read more and apply.
+Application Deadline: March 1, 2015.